 What's the Best Value?

 Higher prices often translate into more premium design elements such as ultrasonic seams, thin stitching, and advanced materials.
 Sometimes, these materials are more versatile; other times, they are ultrathin and light, feeling virtually weightless.
 If you are looking for the best performance-to-value ratio, we recommend the Patagonia Capilene Cool Daily.
-This shirt scores high in comfort and versatility, and while you don't receive perfectly flat seams and material blends, the performance cannot be matched at this price.
+This shirt scores high on comfort and versatility, and while you don't get perfectly flat seams or material blends, the performance cannot be matched at this price.

 Comfort